-The Sydney Jewish Museum’s Resource Centre has more than 6000 volumes, audio and videotapes, journals and personal testimonies including the Shoah Testimonies.

-As well as providing background material on the themes of the permanent exhibitions, the collection includes numerous texts examining.

-- War Crimes Trials,

-Text at second visit

-The Sydney Jewish Museum’s Resource Centre has more than 6,000 volumes, audio and videotapes, journals and personal testimonies including the Shoah Testimonies.
+The Sydney Jewish Museum’s Library has more than 6,000 volumes, audio and videotapes, journals and personal testimonies including the Shoah Testimonies.

-As well as providing background material on the themes of the permanent exhibitions, the Resource Centre’s collection includes numerous texts examining
+As well as providing background material on the themes of the permanent exhibitions, the Museum Library’s collection includes numerous texts examining

 - War Crimes Trials,